biohackathon-japan/bh24-characterize-biology-use-of-llms/paper/paper.md

 concentration of genomic DNA.
 ```

-Another notable prompt where a user pastes what appears to be the content of an assignmen (note the bold portion, our emphasis)t:
+Another notable prompt where a user pastes what appears to be the content of an assignment:

 ```
 Prompt: